KonScanner/KonScanner/README.md

 ## My background is in Data Science, Physics and Music

-- 🔭 Currently working in insurance as a data scientist!
-- 🌱 Currently learning everything I can get my hands on!!!
+- 🌱 Learning everything I can get my hands on!!!
 - ⚒ Looking to collaborate with others for ML based projects!
 - ⚡ Hobbies include, playing guitar / bass and basketball.